EspejoLuis/quantlib-multilang/docs/devlogs/devlog_09_25.md

   - Rust: [from ChatGPT]

     - Integration with Period and TimeUnit

       - In QuantLib, Date supports advancing by a Period (+= Period, -= Period, + Period, - Period).
       - This requires calling advance(self, n, TimeUnit) which handles days, weeks, months, and years.
       - Currently, your Rust Date only supports +/- Day and Date - Date.
 No handling of Period.
-    - Advance Function

-      - A key part of QuantLib: moves a date forward/backward by n units (Days, Weeks, Months, Years).
-      - Your Rust code doesn’t yet have an equivalent.

     - Hashing